Laurence-Wu/AdvXRobots/README.md

-# EmoRobots - My Robot Arm
+# AdvXRobots - Advanced Robotic Control System

-A modular robotic arm control system with face tracking capabilities for the EmoRobots project.
+A modular robotic arm control system with face tracking capabilities for the AdvXRobots project.

 ## Features